-We know them as the Ten Commandments or Law of Moses, those ancient decrees that even some Christians consider obsolete (Exodus 20:3-17)(2).
+We know them as the Ten Commandments or Law of Moses, those ancient decrees of a covenant that even some Christians consider obsolete (Deuteronomy 4:13.
+Exodus 20:3-17)(2).
 However, Jesus did not say that He came to do away with the Ten Commandments or Law but rather to fulfill them (Matthew 5:17-19.
 Luke 16:16,17).
 That is, Jesus did give us new commandments; however, He never abolished the old ones (John 13:34,35.
 Romans 3:30,31).
 Rather He raised them from a matter of external physical compliance to a matter of internal spiritual compliance that included the thoughts and intents of our spiritual hearts (Matthew 5:27,28).
 Furthermore, He did what the Law failed to do for man - He provided a way back into a personal relationship with God the Father(1) (Galatians 3:11.
 John 14:6.
 1 John 2:23).

 The reality is that the Law could never make a person right with God because we could never satisfy the requirement of keeping all its commandments perfectly (Romans 8:3 .Hebrews 10:1.
 James 2:10,11).
 Consequently, the Law as the method for bringing mankind back into a personal relationship with God the Father was superseded by Jesus (Romans 3:20-26.
 Romans 10:4.
 Acts 13:38,39.
 Galatians 2:16.
 Ephesians 2:14,15.
 Hebrews 7:18,19.
 Hebrews 12:14).
 He perfectly kept all the Law thus satisfying its requirements for having a right relationship with God the Father (Hebrews 4:15).
 Then He became our mediator taking upon Himself our punishment for sin, paid our price (i.e., served our sentence of death(1)) for it and then arose from the dead(1) to make a new way of being right with God the Father by Grace (i.e., favor) that receives Mercy (i.e., God's ability to solve any and all problems) by Faith (1 Timothy 2:5.
 1 Corinthians 15:3,4.
 Ephesians 2:8,9.
 Philippians 3:8,9).